-6 Netherlands Antilles was dissolved on 10 October 2010, resulting in two new constituent countries, Curação and Sint Maarten, with the remaining islands joining the Netherlands as special municipalities.
-From 2012 onwards, data now account for the energy statistics of Curação Island only.
+6 Netherlands Antilles was dissolved on 10 October 2010, resulting in two new constituent countries, Curaçao and Sint Maarten, with the remaining islands joining the Netherlands as special municipalities.
+From 2012 onwards, data now account for the energy statistics of Curaçao Island only.
 Prior to 2012, data remain unchanged and still cover the entire territory of the former Netherlands Antilles.

 Country/Region Short name Definition Non-OECD Europe and Eurasia EURASIA Includes Albania; Armenia; Azerbaijan; Belarus; Bosnia and Herzegovina; Bulgaria; Croatia; Cyprus 7 ; Georgia; Gibraltar; Kazakhstan; Kosovo 8 ; Kyrgyzstan; Malta; Republic of Moldova (Moldova); Montenegro; the Republic of North Macedonia (North Macedonia); Romania; Russian Federation; Serbia 9 ; Tajikistan; Turkmenistan; Ukraine; Uzbekistan; Former Soviet Union (prior to 1990) and Former Yugoslavia (prior to 1990).
 Prior to 1990, data for Estonia, Latvia and Lithuania are included in Former Soviet Union and data for Slovenia in Former Yugoslavia.
 Pre-1971 values have been estimated in accordance with the methodology described in the section Estimates for years starting in 1751 .
-Non-OECD Asia (excluding China) ASIA Includes Bangladesh, Brunei Darussalam, Cambodia (from 1995), DPR of Korea, India, Indonesia, Lao People's Democratic Republic (from 2000); Malaysia, Mongolia (from 1985), Myanmar, Nepal, Pakistan, Philippines, Singapore, Sri Lanka, Chinese Taipei, Thailand, Viet Nam and Other non-OECD Asia.
+Non-OECD Asia (excluding China) ASIA Includes Bangladesh, Brunei Darussalam, Cambodia (from 1995), DPR of Korea, India, Indonesia, Lao People's Democratic Republic (from 2000); Malaysia, Mongolia (from 1985), Myanmar, Nepal, Pakistan, Philippines, Singapore, Sri Lanka, Chinese Taipei, Thailand, Viet Nam and Other non-OECD Asia .
 Pre-1971 values have been estimated in accordance with the methodology described in the section Estimates for years starting 1751 .
 China (including Hong Kong, China) CHINAREG Includes the People's Republic of China and Hong Kong, China.
 Pre-1971 values have been estimated in accordance with the methodology described in the section Estimates for years starting in 1751 .
-World Aviation Bunkers WORLDAV World Aviation Bunkers represents the sum of International Aviation Bunkers from all countries.
-World Marine Bunkers WORLDMAR World Marine Bunkers represents the sum of International Marine Bunkers from all countries.
-Albania ALBANIA Algeria ALGERIA Angola ANGOLA Argentina ARGENTINA Armenia ARMENIA Data for Armenia are available starting in 1990.
+World Aviation Bunkers WORLDAV World aviation bunkers represents the sum of International Aviation Bunkers from all countries.
+World Marine Bunkers WORLDMAR World marine bunkers represents the sum of International Marine Bunkers from all countries.
+Albania ALBANIA Algeria ALGERIA Angola ANGOLA Argentina ARGENTINA Argentina is an IEA Association country, therefore it is included in the IEA and Accession/Association countries aggregate (IEA Family), for data starting in 1971 and for the entire time series.
+Armenia ARMENIA Data for Armenia are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.